 : Stop leak if without risk.
 Move containers from spill area.
-Dilute with water and mop up if water-soluble.
-Alternatively, or if water-insoluble, absorb with an inert dry material and place in an appropriate waste disposal container.
+Dilute with water and mop up if water-soluble or absorb with an inert dry material and place in an appropriate waste disposal container.
+Use spark-proof tools and explosion-proof equipment.
 Dispose of via a licensed waste disposal contractor.